 zHISR uses resources efficiently and costs little to run.
 If zIIP specialty engines are available and zHISR is APF authorized, nearly all of zHISR CPU processing is redirected to a zIIP.

-While a z10 or zEnterprise processor running z/OS in an LPAR is required to provide the sampling function, the analysis by zHISR is not restricted to these environments.
+While an IBM Z processors (System z10 or later) running z/OS in an LPAR is required to provide the sampling function, the analysis by zHISR is not restricted to these environments.
 The sample data can be transferred to an older processor or a z/VM guest z/OS with zHISR installed.